schmoelder/diss/doc/01_introduction/00_index.md

 - showcase parameter estimation methods for different problems,
 - validate CADET-Process using experimental data,
 - incorporate system periphery, including the influence of valves and tubing, which are often neglected in modeling,
-- demonstrate a load–wash–elute process for lysozyme using the steric mass-action binding model with a salt gradient, representing a common yet complex chromatographic procedure.
+- demonstrate a load-wash-elute process for lysozyme using the steric mass-action binding model with a salt gradient, representing a common yet complex chromatographic procedure.

 Next, the optimization of advanced operating concepts is investigated through a set of synthetic case studies.
 These studies assume known model parameters and focus on preparative separations of binary and ternary mixtures.